 Known for its exceptional Sauvignon Blanc wines, Sancerre is found in some of the world’s best restaurants and praised by many of the top wine experts.
 Although Sancerre is most famous for its white wine, the appellation also produces high quality red and rosé using Pinot Noir grapes.

-East of Bourges, the Sancerre appellation is located along the left bank of the Loire River, stretching across 2,987 hectares (7,381 acres).
-This appellation extends over the villages of Bannay, Bué, Crézancy, Menetou-Ratel, Ménétréol, Montigny, St-Satur, Ste-Gemme, Sancerre, Sury-en-vaux, Thauvenay, Veaugues, Verdigny and Vinon.
+East of Bourges, the Sancerre appellation is located along the left bank of the Loire River, stretching across 3,000 hectares (7,413 acres).
+This appellation extends over the villages of Bannay, Bué, Crézancy, Menetou-Ratel, Ménétréol, Montigny, St-Satur, Ste-Gemme, Sancerre, Sury-en-vaux, Thauvenay, Veaugues, Verdigy and Vinon.

 Vines have been growing in Sancerre since ancient times, with the first historical evidence found in 582 as referenced in Gregory of Tours’ book, Historiae Francorum.
 It was during the 12th century that Saint-Satur Augustine monks and the ruling counts of Sancerre began to seriously cultivate the vines.
 At that time, Sancerre was famous for its Pinot Noir wine, which was exported from the region along the Loire River.
 References of wine from Sancerre are found in accounts of life in the royal court, and Duke Jean de Berry believed it to be the finest wine in the entire kingdom.